zserge/jsmn/README.md

 A non-negative return value of `jsmn_parse` is the number of tokens actually used by the parser.
-Passing NULL instead of the tokens array would not store parsing results, but instead the function will return the value of tokens needed to parse the given string.
-This can be useful if you don't know yet how many tokens to allocate.

 If something goes wrong, you will get an error.
 Error will be one of these:

 * `JSMN_ERROR_INVAL` - bad token, JSON string is corrupted
 * `JSMN_ERROR_NOMEM` - not enough tokens, JSON string is too large
 * `JSMN_ERROR_PART` - JSON string is too short, expecting more JSON data
-* `JSMN_ERROR_LEN` - JSON string is too long (see note)

 If you get `JSMN_ERROR_NOMEM`, you can re-allocate more tokens and call `jsmn_parse` once more.
 If you read json data from the stream, you can periodically call `jsmn_parse` and check if return value is `JSMN_ERROR_PART`.
-You will get this error until you reach the end of JSON data.
+You will get this error until you reach the end of a JSON object or array. jsmn will continue parsing where it left off from the previous call to `jsmn_parse` You can then use token[0].end to determine how much of the buffer was actually used.
+This allows you to build jrpc servers without any additional message framing.

 **Note:** The amount of input data jsmn can parse is limited by the size of jsmnint_t.
 Currently typedefed as an unsigned int.